 Breast surgery refers to a group of procedures aimed at enhancing the appearance of your breasts, correcting breast deformities, or reconstructing your breasts after surgical removal.
 The type of breast surgery that your breast surgeon will perform will depend on your condition, body type, and aesthetic goals.

-To ensure that you will receive the best breast surgery, your breast surgeon will assess your condition, health history, amount of breast tissue, lifestyle, and desired cosmetic goals during your consultation.
-In general, you are a good candidate for breast surgery if:
+To ensure you receive the best breast surgery, your breast surgeon will assess your condition, health history, amount of breast tissue and lifestyle, as well as your cosmetic goals during your consultation.
+In general, you are a good candidate for breast surgery if you:

-- You don’t have a bleeding or clotting disorder.
+- Don’t have a bleeding or clotting disorder.

-- You don’t have an extreme degree of breast sagging.
+- Don’t have an extreme degree of breast sagging.

-- You have low self-esteem due to the appearance of your breasts.
+- Have low self-esteem due to the appearance of your breasts.

-- You have complications associated with primary breast surgery.
+- You could also be a good candidate if you have complications associated with primary breast surgery.

-- You have a good amount of breast tissue.
+- Have a good amount of breast tissue.

-- You have overly large breasts that cause skin irritation, redness, infection, back pain, headaches, and other discomforts.
+- Have overly large breasts that cause skin irritation, redness, infection, back pain, headaches, and other discomforts.

-- You’re willing to commit to a healthy lifestyle after surgery.
+- Are willing to commit to a healthy lifestyle after surgery.